mchmarny/dapr-pipeline/NOTES.md

                           --method /api/v1.0/events
 ```

-I can still subscribe to multiple topics, I do not have to ree-deploy or even re-start the app, and this would keep the developer code entirely idiomatic in situation when the target service wasn't even designed with dapr in mind.
+This way I can still subscribe to multiple topics without re-deploying or even re-starting the app, and, this would keep the developer code free of dapr-specific references and support situations when the target service wasn't even designed with dapr in mind.

+Again, this is an additional method so in cases when the current method is required developers can still create a route to expose name of topics to which they want to subscribe.

 ### State store bootstrapping

-On initial get to store that has not been yet configured there seems to be some error inconsistencies:
+On initial get to a new store, that has not yet been configured, there seems to be some error inconsistencies (`Unauthorized` vs `ERR_STATE_STORE_NOT_FOUND` vs `Payment Required`):

 ```shell
 $: curl -v http://localhost:3500/v1.0/state/producer/qid-1dcd8a3205dfbd5725f2e6e5ec59df28